DrGregoryHouse/AngularJS_GetSterted/README.md

   index.html               --> app layout file (the main HTML template file of the app) README.md                --> general information about this repository.
 ```

-Changes to be made to the next step:
-- Add use of `ng-repeat` on a table to display user's repository.
-- Add CSS for table diplay style.

 ### Step 3 - Lists (ng-repeat)